 Master of Science in Higher Education Counseling / Student Affairs

-The Master of Science in Higher Education Counseling / Student Affairs (HECSA) program is designed to prepare students for careers working as counselors and student affairs professionals in a variety of higher education and non-profit settings.
-The program meets the American College Personnel Association (ACPA, 2003) Professional Preparation Commission standards and the Council for the Advancement of Standards in Higher Education (CAS, 2012).
-Our program is listed in the ACPA Directory of Graduate Programs and the NASPA Graduate Program Directory.
+The Master of Science in Higher Education Counseling / Student Affairs (HECSA) program prepares students for careers working as counselors and student affairs professionals in a variety of higher education and non-profit settings.
+The program meets student affairs competency standards created by the American College Personnel Association and the National Association of Student Personnel Administrators (ACPA & NASPA, 2015).
 Completion of the degree also meets the educational requirements for those seeking positions as counselors in the California community college system.

-Students attending full-time complete the 72-unit program in two years; students attending the program part-time typically complete the program in three years.
-A major strength of the program is its extensive internship program, which takes place during the second year of studies and provides students with “real world” work experience.
-Many of our graduates are employed across the Cal Poly campus and at local community colleges.
-The program enjoys a large and supportive network of alums employed in higher education and non-profit settings throughout California and the Western Region of the United States.
+The HECSA program has no specific undergraduate major requirement but embraces students from a wide variety of educational and professional backgrounds.
+Students attending full-time complete the 72-unit program in two to three years.
+A major strength of the program is its extensive internship program, with opportunities throughout the program for “real world” work experience.
+The program enjoys a large and supportive network of alums employed in higher education and non-profit settings throughout California and the United States.